A Microscope into the Dark Matter of Interpretability

 Intensity as Scaling: The intensity of a feature is represented by magnitude.

-Thereās one more thing to notice about the LRH: similar features should correspond to similar directions.
-For example, the ādogā feature should be closer to the ācatā feature than to the āsharkā feature.
-Thus, when measuring by cosine similarity, we should see clusters forming which correspond to similar features.
+Similar features also take similar directions.
+For example, the ādogā feature should be more aligned with the ācatā feature than with the āsharkā feature.
+Thus, when measuring by cosine similarity, we see clusters forming which correspond to similar features.

 Sparse Autoencoders